akando42/naked_lunch/content/items/orionBelt/index.md

 id: 1
 price: 690
 image: ./belt.jpg
-description: Pyramid of Giza, The Hunter, Orion Belt
+description: Pyramid of Giza, The Hunter, Orion Belt.
+Egyptian pharoh was so amazed by the stars or maybe they come from the stars.
+Either way, they were trying to send a message to the sky, like a hi back from to the Orion Constellation god.

 customField:
     name: Pack Size
     values: [